hishizuka/pizero_bikecomputer/doc/software_installation.md

   - You need to install the ANT+ library and to set [ANT section](#ant-section) of setting.conf with `status = True`.
   - The pairing setting is saved in setting.conf when a sensor is connected, so it will be automatically connected next time you start the program.
 - ANT+ MultiScan
+- Speed
   - Wheel Size
     - Enter the wheel circumference in mm when the ANT+ speed sensor is available.
     - It is used to calculate the distance.
     - The default value is 2,105mm, which is the circumference of 700x25c tire.
     - The value is saved in setting.conf
+  - Auto Stop
+    - Enable or disable automatic stopwatch start/stop.
+  - Auto Stop Cutoff
+    - Enter the speed threshold in km/h for automatic stopwatch start/stop.
+    - This item is available when Auto Stop is enabled.
+  - Gross Ave Speed
+    - Enter the target gross average speed in km/h.
 - Adjust Altitude
   - Enter the current altitude to correct the sea level and increase the accuracy when an I2C pressure sensor is connected.